Photo: Unknown (prototype asset) / project prototype

 Price: SGD 700–5,000/night (~€483–3,453) | Location: 1 The Knolls, Sentosa Island

-Capella Singapore is consistently ranked Southeast Asia’s finest resort hotel — the extraordinary 30-acre estate (the former British colonial bungalows from the 1880s, the officers’ quarters preserved and integrated with the extraordinary contemporary wing by Foster + Partners), the extraordinary private beach, the multiple pools (the extraordinary Auriga Spa pool, one of the finest hotel pools in Southeast Asia), and the excellence of the Bob’s Bar (the extraordinary colonial-era bar, the finest hotel bar in Singapore).
+Capella Singapore is consistently ranked Southeast Asia’s best resort hotel — a 30-acre estate (former British colonial bungalows from the 1880s, the officers’ quarters preserved and integrated with a contemporary wing by Foster + Partners), a private beach, multiple pools (the Auriga Spa pool is one of the finest hotel pools in Southeast Asia), and Bob’s Bar (a colonial-era bar, the best hotel bar in Singapore).

 Amanjiwo Singapore — Resort Intimate